 - Cons : Magnetic lens is sold separately.

-The Kask Valegro, which you might have first seen on the heads of Team Sky riders back in 2017, with an impressive weight of 180 grams.
+The Kask Valegro, which you might have first seen on the heads of Team Sky riders back in 2017, with an impressive weight of 180g.

-A lightweight helmet doesn’t have to mean unsafe, and that’s certainly the case with Kask’s Valegro helmet.
-The helmet features a whopping 37 vents for great ventilation and quick-dry pads that wick away moisture.
+A lightweight helmet doesn’t have to mean unsafe, and that’s certainly the case with Kask’s Valegro.
+It features a whopping 37 vents for great ventilation and quick-dry pads that wick away moisture.

-Of course, the lightweight qualities of this helmet wouldn’t mean much if it wasn’t safe.
-This helmet protects your head with a polycarbonate shell that covers both the top of the helmet as well as the base ring.
+Of course, the lightweight qualities wouldn’t mean much if it wasn’t safe.
+It protects your head with a polycarbonate shell that covers both the top as well as the base ring.